Our research

 Projects

 Our ongoing and future investigations are based on these findings.
-We use a variety of approaches including biochemical assays, next-generation sequencing techniques, genome editing and drug screens to:
+We specialise in a variety of approaches including biochemical assays, next-generation sequencing techniques and bioinformatics, genome editing and drug screens to:

 Collaborations